 |one or more people.|

-|Rates do not include alcohol or fishing licenses, or gratuities and tax (22%).|
+|Rates do not include alcohol, fishing licenses, service charge and tax (22%).|

 |We can arrange special events such as a trip to Jackson, rafting or float trips, guided|

 |fishing trips, or a tour of Yellowstone or Grand Teton National Park.|

 PACKAGES 3 Nights (Sunday – Wednesday or Thursday – Sunday), 4 Nights (Sunday – Thursday or Wednesday – Sunday), 6 Nights (Sunday – Saturday or Monday – Sunday), 7 Nights (Sunday – Sunday)